CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 ### Expression

+Any unit of code that can be evaluated to a value is known as an **expression**.
-An expression returns a value.
-Sometimes we will say that an expression _evaluates to_ a value.
+We say that an expression _evaluates to_ a value.

 The following are all examples of expressions: